AoTechnologies/RNAseq/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This pipeline was created to run the RNAseq data for the following accession.
+This pipeline was created to process raw fastq files from an RNAseq expirment that was ran on 2 lanes per sample.